Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 NSW’s Tax Treaty Adjustments in 2023

 In 2023, NSW changed its surcharge laws following a court decision that found the previous regulations violated international tax treaties, including agreements with Finland, Germany, India, Japan, New Zealand, Norway, South Africa, and Switzerland.
-These treaties incorporate non-discrimination clauses that prohibit imposing higher taxation on foreigners compared to Australians.
+These treaties incorporate non-discrimination clauses prohibiting higher taxation on foreigners compared to Australians.

 As a result of the court’s ruling, Revenue NSW was required to refund the excess tax collected from nationals of these treaty countries.
 However, some states decided against implementing similar refund measures.
 This variation in response highlights the differing approaches to international tax treaty obligations across Australian jurisdictions.

-The Commonwealth government, at NSW’s request, asked for the laws to be changed.
+At NSW’s request, the Commonwealth government asked for the laws to be changed.
 But the changes may not have worked.

 This is just one of many war stories reported to us by the 4,600 accountants, lawyers, and financial planners who build legal documents on our website.

-The eight payroll systems were aligned, so why not these family trust foreigner rules?
+The eight payroll systems were aligned, so why do not these foreign rules?

-Many accounting houses, financial planning groups and law firms, including Legal Consolidated, lobbied for many years to have some consistency in the state payroll taxes.
+Many accounting houses, financial planning groups and law firms, including Legal Consolidated, lobbied for many years for consistency in the state payroll taxes.

 Legal Consolidated advocates for foreign penalty taxes to be unified across Australia

-As a national law firm, Legal Consolidated actively lobbies state governments (and the Commonwealth) to align various areas of tax law.
-This includes the land tax and stamp duty foreigner surcharge.
+As a national law firm, Legal Consolidated actively lobbies state governments (and the Commonwealth) to align various areas of tax law, including the land tax and stamp duty foreigner surcharge.
 This alignment would significantly benefit investors and trust structures operating across Australia.

 Are the foreigner removal laws for Trusts likely to change again?

 Legal Consolidated believes that this area of law has not settled down.
-In our law firm’s view, there will be State and ACT government changes and court interpretations for some years to come.
+In our law firm’s view, there will be State and ACT government changes and court interpretations for some years.
 Join our free weekly newsletter to stay abreast of the changes as they unfold.

 Exclude Foreigners from a Family Trust